DiamondLightSource/discorpy/docs/source/usage/demo_02.rst

         io.save_image(output_base + "/difference.tif", corrected_mat - mat0)

     .. figure:: figs/example_02/fig6.png
-      :name: fig_0
+      :name: fig_36
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 6.
       Residual of the distorted points.
 The origin of the coordinate system is at the top-left of an image. (a) For horizontal lines.
       (b) For vertical lines.

     .. figure:: figs/example_02/fig7.png
-      :name: fig_0
+      :name: fig_37
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 7.
       Residual of the unwarpped points with perspective effect.
 The origin of the coordinate system is at the center of distortion.
       (a) For horizontal lines. (b) For vertical lines.

     .. figure:: figs/example_02/fig8.png
-      :name: fig_0
+      :name: fig_38
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 8.
       Residual of the unwarpped points after correcting the perspective effect. (a) For horizontal lines. (b) For vertical lines.

     .. figure:: figs/example_02/fig9.jpg
-      :name: fig_0
+      :name: fig_39
       :figwidth: 75 %
       :align: center
       :figclass: align-center

-      Figure 9.
       Difference between images before and after distortion correction.

 Click :download:`here <./codes/demo_02.py>` to download the Python codes.